Christen Press: Media and endorsements

 Press has appeared in several advertisements and promotional pieces for Nike.
 In 2014, she was featured in a promo for Wheaties.
 In May 2015, she starred in television commercials for Coppertone.
 She became a brand ambassador for nutritional product manufacturer Genesis Today in February 2016.
 In January 2018, she partnered with Hydrive Energy Water.

 Press' likeness appeared on The Simpsons along with teammates Alex Morgan and Abby Wambach in May 2015.
 The same year, she starred in the short film, An Equal Playing Field.
-She has been featured in a number of magazines including Self, Howler, Shape, Darling Magazine and Glamour.
+She has been featured in a number of magazines including Self, Howler, Shape, Darling Magazine, and Glamour.
 In 2015, she was featured on the covers of Sports Illustrated and Yoga Digest.

-In 2016, Press posed nude for the ESPN's annual The Body Issue magazine.
+In 2016, Press posed nude for the ESPN's annual The Body Issue magazine and was one of the athletes featured on a cover.
+Regarding appearing in the issue, Press said:

+I think that a lot of women experience that balance between feeling insecure about and appreciative for their bodies.
+I definitely have.
+So, when I decided to say yes [to the shoot], I had all that in my mind and realized it would be a good opportunity to face some of my own fears and show my body some love.

 Press was featured with her national teammates in the EA Sports' FIFA video game series in FIFA 16, the first time women players were included in the game.
 In October 2015, she was announced as a host for FOX Sports' @The Buzzer and led a Chicago Cubs crowd in singing "Take Me Out to the Ballgame" along with teammates Julie Ertz and Lori Chalupny.